 Then, of course, there’s the captivating coral reefs.
 These remarkable environments include a diverse range of colourful corals and sponges, including:

-Read our Guide to Diving in Grand Cayman to learn more about the mesmerising species waiting for you in the water off Seven Mile Beach.
+Read our Ultimate Guide to Diving in the Cayman Islands and our blog 10 Aquatic Animals You’ll Encounter in Grand Cayman to learn more about the mesmerising species waiting for you in the water off Seven Mile Beach.

 Absolutely!
 Red Sail Sports offers comprehensive PADI courses catering to beginners, seasoned divers, and everyone in between.
 If you have no diving experience at all, our Grand Cayman Resort Scuba Course is the perfect introduction.